tfgg/yournextmep/_candidates/eu2014/labour/julie-ward.md

 person: julie-ward
 region: north-west
 party: labour
-title: North West - Labour Party - Julie Ward
+title: Julie Ward is running for MEP in North West for the Labour Party
 incumbent: false
 ---